libretime/libretime/docs/_docs/widgets.md

 ![](/img/widgets_settings.png)

+> **Note:** Your Libretime instance needs to be accessible to the public *without the use of a VPN or SSH tunneling* in order for the widgets to work.

 ## Streaming Player Widget

 The streaming player widget inserts your Libretime stream into your website.
 One example is from [WRCS Community Radio](http://wcrsfm.org/) in Columbus, Ohio, USA.